Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 Changes in version 1.99.1:

-- annoucning pwiz in vignette and that it will become the default backend in Bioc 3.1 [2014-09-25 Thu]
+- annoucning pwiz in vignette and that it will become the default backend in Bioc 3.1 &#91;2014-09-25 Thu&#93;

-- adding a dummy close for pwiz backend to avoid breaking code that properly closes the previous ramp backend [2014-09-21 Sun]
+- adding a dummy close for pwiz backend to avoid breaking code that properly closes the previous ramp backend &#91;2014-09-21 Sun&#93;

-- Not using ListBuilder to make psms data.frame and fix segfautls, via KK [2014-09-27 Sat]
+- Not using ListBuilder to make psms data.frame and fix segfautls, via KK &#91;2014-09-27 Sat&#93;

 Changes in version 1.99.0:

 - New pwiz backend and support for mzid, contributed by Qiang Kou as part of GSoC 2014.

-- Using BiocStyle for vignette [2014-08-26 Tue]
+- Using BiocStyle for vignette &#91;2014-08-26 Tue&#93;

 NarrowPeaks